 Perkins loans share many of the characteristics of subsidized Stafford loans.
 The most notable differences are no fees and a longer grace period.

 If you have previously borrowed funds from the Federal Perkins Loan program at Saint Louis University, simply accept your Perkins eligibility through Banner Self-Service.

 If you have not previously borrowed funds from the Federal Perkins Loan program at Saint Louis University, accept your Perkins eligibility through Banner Self-Service and complete a Master Promissory Note (agreement between borrower and lender).
+The Master Promissory Note will be available after June 1st.
 Go to SignMyLoan.com by clicking here to electronically sign your Perkins Master Promissory Note.
-You will need your FAFSA PIN to electronically sign your Master Promissory Note.

 The policies, regulations, procedures, and fees are subject to change without prior notice, if necessary, to keep Saint Louis University policies in compliance with State and Federal laws and/or with rules and regulations of Saint Louis University.